 - Riding on poor, highly-trafficked or roads without dedicated electric scooter/ bike lane is higher risk

 Another important consideration when deciding helmet style is getting one that is comfortable and you will actually wear.

 If you’re ready to start searching, jump straight to our helmet database.

 Bicycle helmets are the lightest, smallest, most comfortable electric scooter helmets.
 They come in many styles and price ranges to suite your needs.
-You can even get a folding electric scooter helmet that can be conveniently stored and unfolded when needed, such as the Plixi pictured above.
+You can even get a folding electric scooter helmet that can be conveniently stored and unfolded when needed.

 In the U.S., the applicable standards are: US CPSC Bicycle, Snell B90A, Snell B95.
 These standards are all fairly similar, with the Snell B95 being the most stringent.
 The standards dictate performance on various impact, strap yank, and roll-off tests as well as head coverage requirements.

 Downhill and BMX-certified helmets are tested to higher impact ratings.
 If they are full face helmets, such as the one pictured above, the chin bar is also strength tested.

 These helmets will offer more protection than a bicycle helmet but aren’t quite as cumbersome as an e-bike or motorcycle.
 They also tend to be lighter, better ventilated, and more comfortable.